What is Dropshipping and How Does It All Work in 2025?

 ACL consumer guarantees apply regardless of your own policies.
 For instance, even if your business states ‘no refunds’, a consumer may still be entitled to a refund if the product is faulty, not of acceptable quality, or not as advertised.

 Before starting a business, you should have a basic knowledge of ACL and how it applies to your products.
-You can get started with resources on the ACL website.
+You can get started with these resources from the ACL website.

 How to get started dropshipping